ErraticPattern/obsidian-ideas/2 - Source Material/Articles/nunezElectricFieldsBrain2006.md

-**Comment**: Check this page in order to know general information about: cortical surface area, number of neurons, axons, interconnecting fibers and types of [[Synaptic Potentials|synaptic potentials]].
+**Comment**: Check this page in order to know general information about: cortical surface area, number of neurons, axons, interconnecting fibers and types of synaptic potentials.

 - **Color**: #ffd400 (Yellow)
-- **Date**: 2024-07-14 9:29 pm
+- **Date**: 2024-10-25 8:47 pm

 ---